• Skip to primary navigation

 a big stack of fluffy oat milk pancakes topped with berries. maple syrup is being poured on top of the stack. the pancakes sit on a stack of 3 plates on a wood board which is surrounded by additional berries, a fork, and a white linen.

-• Non-dairy butter substitute* and pure maple syrup
+• Non-dairy butter substitute* and pure maple syrup.

-• Peanut butter and banana
+• Peanut butter and banana.

-• Almond butter and pure maple syrup
+• Almond butter and pure maple syrup.

-• Cinnamon apples
+• Cinnamon apples.

-• Pure maple syrup and toasted pecans or almonds
+• Pure maple syrup and toasted pecans or almonds.

-• Dairy-free whipped topping and berries
+• Dairy-free whipped topping and berries.

-• Banana and chocolate chips* (or chocolate syrup)
+• Banana and chocolate chips* (or chocolate syrup).

-• Fresh fruit compotes or syrups
+• Fresh fruit compotes or syrups, like this homemade blueberry syrup.

 Possible Dietary Restrictions?